Typhoon Megi (2010): Meteorological history

-Typhoon Megi turned northward then north-northeastward towards a break in the subtropical ridge caused by an approaching mid-latitude trough on October 20.
+The weakened typhoon emerged into the South China Sea late on October 18, and it began to reorganize.
+On October 19, Megi formed an enlarged but ragged eye.
+Late on the same day, Megi turned northwestward and moved slowly due to the significantly weakening western subtropical ridge in response to a deepening mid-latitude shortwave trough moving into Southeast China.
+Megi turned northward then north-northeastward towards a break in the subtropical ridge caused by an approaching mid-latitude trough on October 20.
 By low vertical wind shear and good radial outflow especially on the poleward channel, the typhoon started to gradually intensify.
-On October 21, JMA reported that Megi attained its secondary peak intensity by the 10-minute maximum sustained winds reaching 95 kn and the atmospheric pressure decreasing to 935 hPa, when the typhoon had a 40 nmi diameter round eye.
+On October 21, JMA reported that Megi attained its secondary peak intensity by the 10-minute maximum sustained winds reaching 95 kn and the atmospheric pressure decreasing to 935 hPa.
 On October 22, the eye of Typhoon Megi became cloud-filled and convection begun eroding due to increasing vertical wind shear.
 Late on the same day, JMA downgraded Megi to a severe tropical storm in the Taiwan Strait because of subsidence induced by a developing upper-level trough west of the storm.
 On October 23, Megi made landfall over Zhangpu in Fujian, China at 04:55 UTC.
 Soon, Megi weakened to a tropical storm in mainland China, as the majority of convection associated with the system has dissipated, prompting JTWC issuing a final warning.
 Megi further weakened to a tropical depression late on October 23.
 On October 24, the tropical depression dissipated completely around 12:00 UTC, though according to the JTWC Best Track Data analysis, Megi became extratropical at 00:00 UTC on the next day.